ef3d0c3e/fractol/README.md

 ### Screenshot

-To save the current render as a screenshot, choose the `Screenshot to 'screenshot.ppm'` option, or press key `Z`.
+To save the current render as a screenshot, choose the `Screenshot to 'screenshot.ppm'` option, or press the `Z` key.
 The image will be saved in [ppm](https://netpbm.sourceforge.net/doc/ppm.html) format.

 You can convert a screenshot using imagemagick: `convert screenshot.ppm screenshot.png`.